NeuroTech-Leuven/BrainBrowsR/docs/data_processing/CCA.md

 In the following deriviations, three variables are defined: $M$ the number of EEG channels, $Q$ the number of samples in each time window , $N_h$ the number of harmonics being used.

-As can be seen in the previous figure $X\in {\rm IR}^{M \times Q}$ is the multichannel EEG signal which contains the SSVEP response at frequency $f$, each row contains a EEG signal across time for a specific channel.
-For each of the frequencies, we construct a reference signal $Y_f \in {\rm IR}^{2N_h \times Q}$ is the reference signal that consist of the sine and cosine signals with frequencies including the stimulus frequency $f$ and its harmonics:
+As can be seen in the previous figure $X\in \mathbb{R}^{M \times Q}$ is the multichannel EEG signal which contains the SSVEP response at frequency $f$, each row contains a EEG signal across time for a specific channel.
+For each of the frequencies, we construct a reference signal $Y_f \in {\rm IR}^{2N_h \times Q}$.
+This reference signal that consist of a sine and cosine signals for that frequency and each of the harmonics harmonics:

 $$
 Y_f = {\left\lbrack \matrix{